tomdpotter/cg_param_m3/README.md

 # cg_param_m3

+Please note, future development of this code will be at: https://github.com/cgkmw-durham/cg_param_m3

 Coarse-grained mapping and parametrisation for organic molecules and surfactants, for the Martini 3 forcefield.
 The script takes a SMILES code as input, and outputs files for the Gromacs simulation code (.gro and .itp).
 The script can be run from the Linux command-line using:

 ~~~~